Skip to Content

 Easy DIY Christmas Ornament is perfect for a neutral Christmas theme.

-See Video Tutorial Here
+See the Video Tutorial Here

 The options are endless regarding the different designs and colors you can use.